-Removing the magnet after implantation
+Removing the magnet cassette after implantation

-If the MRI examination will take place over several days, the magnet must be replaced with a non-magnetic plug.
-Refer to the CochlearTM Non-Magnetic Plugs and Replacement Magnets User Guide provided with the non-magnetic plug and replacement magnet for step-by-step instructions.
+If the MRI examination will take place over several days, the magnet cassette must be replaced with a non-magnetic cassette.
+Refer to the CochlearTM Non-Magnetic Cassette and Replacement Magnet Cassette User Guide provided with the non-magnetic cassette for step-by-step instructions.

-If magnet removal and replacement will take place on the same day, the magnet recess can remain empty.
-Refer to instructions below on how to remove the magnet.
+If the MRI examination, magnet cassette removal and replacement will be completed on the same day, the magnet recess can remain empty.

+Refer to the following instructions on how to remove the magnet cassette.